-After a brief hiatus, the Water Guardian project was restored in 2018 to help the local communities of the Petitcodiac & Memramcook watersheds to adapt to climate change impacts through the use of natural infrastructure and rainwater harvesting, to reduce pollution and urban stormwater run-off from negatively impacting urban streams and habitats.
+After a brief hiatus, Green Infrastructure (GI) projects were restored at the PWA in 2018 to help the local communities of the Petitcodiac & Memramcook watersheds to adapt to climate change impacts through the use of natural and nature-based infrastructure and rainwater harvesting.
+Through expanding GI in this region, the PWA seeks to reduce pollution and urban stormwater run-off from negatively impacting urban streams and habitats.

 Water Quality Monitoring